GerritCodeReview/k8s-gerrit/operator/README.md

   ## to be used in all containers
   imagePullPolicy: "Always"

+  ## The busybox container is used for some init containers.
+  busyBox:
+    ## The registry from which to  pull the "busybox' image
+    registry: docker.io

+    ## The tag/version of the 'busybox' image
+    tag: latest

   storageClasses:
     ## Name of a StorageClass allowing ReadWriteOnce access. (default: default)
     readWriteOnce: default

     ## Name of a StorageClass allowing ReadWriteMany access. (default: shared-storage)
     readWriteMany: nfs-client

+    ## NFS is not well supported by Kubernetes.
+These options provide a workaround
+    ## to ensure correct file ownership and id mapping
+    nfsWorkaround:
+      ## If enabled, file ownership will be manually set, if a volume is mounted
+      ## for the first time.
+      enabled: false

+      ## The idmapd.config file can be used to e.g. configure the ID domain.
+This
+      ## might be necessary for some NFS servers to ensure correct mapping of
+      ## user and group IDs.
+      idmapdConfig: |-
+        [General]
+          Verbosity = 0
+          Domain = localdomain.com

+        [Mapping]
+          Nobody-User = nobody
+          Nobody-Group = nogroup

   ## Storage for git repositories
   gitRepositoryStorage: